FREQUENTLY ASKED QUESTIONS

 • Paid to a servicemember who has served during a period of war and is either

-1) Permanently and totally disabled from a non-service-connected disability and meets certain income requirements
+1. Permanently and totally disabled from a non-service-connected disability and meets certain income requirements OR

 • Exempt from taxes and not considered as income as is a needs-based benefit